IAPT Buddy Scheme

 This is Me

 Due to the success of our pilot ‘This is Me’ sessions a few months ago, we have planned a series of sessions to take place this autumn.
 Each session will focus on a different topic relating to mental health, from the viewpoint of someone who has lived or is living it.
-Please see Upcoming Dates section for more information.
+Please see Upcoming Dates section on the right for more information.

 The Buddy Scheme is an award winning training initiative that offers students from a range of clinical professions the opportunity to learn from those with lived experience through a series of 1:1 and small group sessions.
 Each session is an in depth discussion focusing on various aspects of a persons experience using mental health services and of their experience living with mental illness, within the context of the family, work and the wider community.